ahmedsbytes/ahmd.io/content/posts/comm-in-perf-reveiws.md

 ### 5. Avoid "But" in Achievement Statements

 > "Don't use the word 'but' in achievement sentences.
-Many Egyptians use 'but' as a connector.
+Many juniors use 'but' as a connector.
 You might say 'It was a great success but it was the team's effort.'
 In English, the situation is different—use 'and.'
 No one will care about what comes after 'but.'"

 ### 6. Avoid Negative Responses Without Solutions